VarunS27/VarunS27/README.md

 <!--![Varun Shah GitHub Banner](https://your-image-link.com/banner.png)-->

 ## 🚀 About Me
-I am **Varun Shah**, an enthusiastic **Web Developer** with a passion for building dynamic and responsive websites.
+I am **Varun Shah**, **Student At KJ Somaiya College Of Engineering** an enthusiastic **Web Developer** with a passion for building dynamic and responsive websites.
 I love learning new technologies and pushing the boundaries of creativity in every project I work on.

 ---